 - Agricultural Industry: In the agricultural field, six regular employees or twelve seasonal workers are covered.
-Seasonal workers should have 30 days of work during a season but should not exceed a total of 45 days in a calendar year.
+Seasonal workers should have 30 days of work during a season but should not exceed 45 days in a calendar year.

 Out-of-state employers should notify their insurance provider that they are working in Florida.
-If the employer is not providing insurance, the out-of-state employer will be required to obtain Florida workers’ compensation insurance.
+If the employer is not providing insurance, the out-of-state employer will be required to obtain Florida workmen’s compensation insurance.

-On the other hand, contractors should ensure that all subcontractors are protected with workers comp coverage before they start their project.
+On the other hand, contractors should ensure that all subcontractors are protected with workers comp coverage before starting their project.

 Exemptions for Non-Construction Companies

 Sole proprietors or partners in Partnership are not considered employees, automatically exempting them from getting covered.
 They can be included in the workers’ compensation policy only if they file a form.

 Corporate officers are considered employees and are included in worker’s compensation coverage if they did not file for and receive an exemption.